 Inflammation can be classified as either acute or chronic.
 Acute inflammation is the initial response of the body to harmful stimuli and is achieved by the increased movement of plasma and white blood cells from the blood into the injured tissues, in this case the uvea.
 Sometimes, the inflammation associated with anterior uveitis is in response to a real infection.
 This is known as infectious anterior uveitis.
 However, anterior uveitis often occurs for no apparent reason as the result of the immune system malfunctioning and triggering the process of inflammation even though no infection is present.
 This is known as non-infectious anterior uveitis.
-Patients that have anterior uveitis, exhibit a large number of white blood cells in the anterior chamber of the eye.
-In order to count these cells in the anterior chamber, the physician uses a slit lamp, an instrument consisting of a high-intensity light source that can be focused to shine a thin sheet of light into the eye.
+Patients that have anterior uveitis, exhibit a large number of white blood cells in the anterior chamber, the physician uses a slit lamp, an instrument consisting of a high-intensity light source that can be focused to shine a thin sheet of light into the eye.
 The treatment objective is to eliminate the inflammation of the uvea which can be confirmed by an anterior chamber cell count of zero.